CONTENTS

 amend the current heritage property Act to add a non-refundable application fee

-for archaeological and paleontological — that’s a big word — investigation permits.
+for archaeological and paleontological thats a big word investigation permits.

-items, of these types of projects that are carried out in this province every
+are a number of these items, of these types of projects that are carried out in

-government reaching into the pockets of the people, businesses, and
+again the government reaching into the pockets of the people, businesses, and

 organizations of this province.

-in that it doesn’t specify the amount of such a fee at this point.
-Depending on
+bill is a little suspect in that it doesnt specify the amount of such a fee at

-the amount of the fee that is levied, interested parties may go elsewhere to do
+this point.
+Depending on the amount of the fee that is levied, interested

-their investigations, again chasing businesses out of Saskatchewan.
-It’s
+parties may go elsewhere to do their investigations, again chasing businesses

-absolutely imperative that we keep and attract such ventures to this province.
+out of Saskatchewan.
+Its absolutely imperative that we keep and attract such

-will look forward to entering debate as this bill moves forward, Mr. Speaker.
-I
+I know my colleagues will look forward to entering debate as this bill moves

-move to adjourn debate on Bill No. 52, The Heritage Property Amendment
+forward, Mr. Speaker.
+I move to adjourn debate on Bill No. 52, The

-Hon.
-Members: — Agreed.
+Some Hon.
+Members: Agreed.

-adjourned debate on the proposed motion by the Hon.
-Jeremy Harrison that Bill No. 53 — The Saskatchewan
+Assembly resumed the adjourned debate on the proposed motion by the Hon.
+Jeremy

-Chemical Fertilizer Incentive Amendment Act, 2026 be now read a second time.]
+Saskatchewan Chemical Fertilizer Incentive Amendment Act, 2026 be now read a second time.]

-Darcy
+Darcy Warrington:

 Thank you, Mr. Deputy Speaker.
 It is a pleasure to be on my feet to bring